Creating a plan to repay your student loans can help you get out of debt faster and borrow less in the long run.

 1. Understand how your student loan debt will affect your future.

 It can be hard to imagine how your student loans will impact your income and lifestyle.
 Will you make enough money to cover your loan payments and still have some quality of life?
-You can get some idea by looking at a free student loan repayment calculator like 1st Financial Bank USA's Student Loan Repayment Calculator or the U.S Department of Education's Repayment Estimator.
+You can get some idea by looking at a free student loan repayment calculator like 1st Financial Bank USA's Student Loan Repayment Calculator.
 A calculator will show your estimated loan payments, based on your interest rate and term length of the loan, and how much of your future salary will go toward those payments.
 It's a reality check that can prevent you from over-borrowing in college.

 2. Make student loan payments while you're still in school.